robric/eks-platter-inter-cluster/README.md

     neighbor RemotecrpdMasterPodIPAddress;
 }
 ```
-Or more concretely follow this example
+Or, if you want it more follow this example
 ```

 ubuntu@master:~/eks-platter-inter-cluster$ kubectl get pods -o wide -n kube-system | grep master